zkotti/fun-in-lockdown/guide.md

 **Workout tips:**

 * Set realistic goals
+* Set a weekly programm and stick to it!
 * Put on the clothes that make you feel motivated
 * Eat at least one-two hours before you train
 * Write down what you want to achieve with every training